nhsconnect/FHIR-NRLS-API/pages/architecture/architecture_information_sharing.md

 To enable consumers to retrieve information with minimal custom integration between consumer and provider systems, information should be exposed using national standards.

 The pointer model includes a record format metadata attribute, which describes the technical structure of the information and the mechanism for retrieval.
-The set of currently supported formats for retrieval is listed on the [Retrieval Overview](retrieval_overview.html#supported-retrieval-formats) page.
+The set of currently supported formats for retrieval is listed on the [information retrieval overview](information_retrieval_overview.html#supported-retrieval-formats) page.

 ## Managing Information Shared With Users